team somerset | History

 Life Members Honored

 Over the years numerous individuals have won status as Somerset Wheelmen Life Members.
 Criteria for the honor include National Championship, Pan American Games participant, or Olympic Team Member, or devoting several years of service to the club and sport of cycling.
-Current Life Members are John Auer, Allen Bell, John Chiselko, Cindy Donnelly, Dan Donnelly, Larry Dudek, Jonathan Erdelyi, Patrick Gellineau, Joan Harper, Keith Jannone, Furhman Kugler, Mildred Kugler, Pop Kugler, Ernie Matteis, Vince Menci, Harry Naysmith, Bob Peters, Dottie Saling, Joe Saling, Larry Shafer, Betty Tyrell, Brooke Wilson, Robert Yarrow, and Jon Zaccagnino.
+Current Life Members are John Auer, Allen Bell, John Chiselko, Jeanne Davis, Cindy Donnelly, Dan Donnelly, Larry Dudek, Jonathan Erdelyi, Patrick Gellineau, Robert Kowal, Joan Harper, Keith Jannone, Furhman Kugler, Mildred Kugler, Pop Kugler, Ernie Matteis, Vince Menci, Harry Naysmith, Bob Peters, Dottie Saling, Joe Saling, Larry Shafer, Betty Tyrell, Brooke Wilson, Robert Yarrow, and Jon Zaccagnino.

 Somerset Today